AKA how NOT to volunteer abroad

 Wherever you are coming from is probably a great place, but just like that friend on social media who gushes about their perfect life in every post, your host organization will get tired of hearing how much better everything operated where you volunteered/lived/worked/studied before coming to volunteer with them.

 Instead of comparing cultures, why not embrace the culture where you are?
+One of our favorite volunteer qualities is when someone can be present in the moment and appreciate it for what it is—rather than playing the (ALWAYS DISAPPOINTING) comparison game.
 Take the time to learn not only how your colleagues are doing their work, but also why.
 Another bonus: if you take the time while volunteering to reflect on your experience you’ll have an even easier time of translating it on your resume!

 The food isn’t the same.
 The animals are everywhere.
 You miss your mom’s cooking.
 We get it!
 Volunteering abroad and stretching out of your comfort zone is not easy.
 While your colleagues may seem to take things in stride that drive you crazy (like will your neighbors ever turn down their music or could the bus come on time for once?), you will be sure to drive them crazy if you complain all the time.